aws/karpenter-provider-aws/designs/aws-launch-template-network-interfaces.md

 - the order of network interfaces of a node do not match the order of `AWSNodeTemplate.NetworkInterfaces` when sorted by `NetworkCardIndex` and `DeviceIndex`.
-  `AWSNodeTemplate.NetworkInterfaces` do not define `NetworkCardIndex` or `DeviceIndex`, their values are assumed to equal the index of the  `v1alpha1.NetworkInterface` object in th list
+  `AWSNodeTemplate.NetworkInterfaces` do not define `NetworkCardIndex` or `DeviceIndex`, their values are assumed to equal the index of the  `v1alpha1.NetworkInterface` object in the list